nus-cs2103-AY2122S2/tp/docs/UserGuide.md

 1. After using an `redo` command successfully, you cannot use a `redo` command following that `redo` command.<br>

 2. Using a `redo` command after an `undo` command on an `edit` command will not restore the student's index back to his/her original index.<br>
-&nbsp&nbsp&nbsp&nbsp 1.
+&nbsp;&nbsp;&nbsp;&nbsp;1.
 If the student's original index is 1, using an `edit` command will place him/her at the last index of Tracey.<br>

 3. Using a `redo` command after using an `undo` command will not restore the student's index back to 1.